LucasBorboleta/pijersi/README.md

 Cube movements (which are explained below) make it possible to build stacks that must comply with the following rules.

-A stack is limited to 2 any cubes of the same color, excepted that a "wise" cube can be stacked only on a "wise" cube.
+A stack is limited to any 2 cubes of the same color, except that a “wise” cube only stacks on top of a “wise” cube.

 ## Moving rules